espocrm/documentation/docs/development/metadata/client-defs.md

 *boolean*

-Allows to hide a search panel on the list view.
+Hides the search panel on the list view.

 ## views